arclabs561/bop/ARCHITECTURE.md

 - Problem modeling requires domain expertise
 - Planning overhead may not justify for simple queries

-**When to Use Planning vs. Heuristics**:
+**When to Use Constraint Solver vs. Heuristics**:
-- **Use Planning**: Complex queries, cost optimization important, complex dependencies
+- **Use Constraint Solver**: Complex queries with multiple subproblems, cost optimization important, complex tool dependencies, budget constraints
-- **Use Heuristics**: Simple queries, real-time constraints, obvious tool selection
+- **Use Heuristics**: Simple queries, real-time constraints, obvious tool selection, development/debugging

 **Recommendation**: Start with heuristics, add planning as optional enhancement only if:
 1. Real queries show optimization would help